sergiocollado/potpourri/Notes_on_Linux/06_Notes_on_Linux_Character_Device_Drivers.md

  - volume and
  - way of organizing the data to be transferred from the device to the system and vice versa.

 In the first category, there are slow devices, which manage a small amount of data, and access to data does not require frequent seek queries.
-Examples are devices such as keyboard, mouse, serial ports, sound card, joystick.
+Examples are devices such as keyboard, mouse, sensors, serial ports, sound card, joystick.
 In general, operations with these devices (read, write) are performed sequentially byte by byte.
+Those devices are known as **character devices**

-The second category includes devices where data volume is large, data is **organized on blocks**, and search is common.
-Examples of devices that fall into this category are hard drives, cdroms, ram disks, magnetic tape drives.For these devices, reading and writing is done at the data block level.
+The second category includes devices where data volume is large, data is **organized on blocks**, and has to be handled in **blocks**, and search is common, those decives re more complex than the character devices.
+Examples of devices that fall into this category are hard drives, cdroms, ram disks, magnetic tape drives, USB cameras...
+For these devices, reading and writing is done at the data block level.
+Those devices are known as **block devices**

 For the two types of device drivers, the Linux kernel offers different APIs.